snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 <h2 id="why">1.
 Why bring Google Cloud Platform support to Snowplow?</h2>

-Historically, the Snowplow platform has been closely tied to Amazon Web Services and to a lesser extent on-premise, most notably through Kafka support.
-In order to make the platform accessible to all, it is important to make it as much cloud agnostic as possible.
+Historically, the Snowplow platform has been closely tied to Amazon Web Services and to a lesser extent on-premise (largely through Apache Kafka support).
+In order to make the platform accessible to all, it is important to make it as much cloud-agnostic as possible.

-This process begins with porting the realtime pipeline to Google Cloud Platform, one of the most popular cloud offerings out there and this is what this release is all about.
+This process begins with porting the realtime pipeline to Google Cloud Platform, the hugely popular public cloud offering - and this release is the first step on this journey.

-The next releases in this journey will focus on porting the streaming enrichment process to [Google Cloud Dataflow][dataflow] and making loading events into [BigQuery][bq] a reality.
+The next releases in our journey to GCP will focus on porting the streaming enrichment process to [Google Cloud Dataflow][dataflow] and making loading Snowplow events into [BigQuery][bq] a reality.

-For more information regarding our thought process, you can refer to our [RFC][rfc] on the subject.
+For more information regarding our overall plans for Google Cloud Platform, please check out our [RFC][rfc] on the subject.

-<h2 id="architecture">2.
-Overall architecture</h2>
+<h2 id="gcp-delta">2.
+Adding GCP support to Stream Collector and Stream Enrich</h2>

-To those familiar with the current streaming pipeline achitecture, nothing is new, as this release is a strict port to GCP.
+To those familiar with the current Snowplow streaming pipeline achitecture, this release will look straightforward: we simply take our existing components and adds support for *publishing* and *subscribing* to [Google Cloud PubSub][pubsub] topics.

-Indeed, there is a microservice for the collector that will receive HTTP requests and publish raw events to a [Google Cloud PubSub][pubsub] topic and another which will read those raw events, enrich them and publish them back to another Google Cloud PubSub topic.
+Specifically, we took our Scala Stream Collector and added support for publishing raw Snowplow wevents to a [Google Cloud PubSub][pubsub] topic.
+Similarly, we updated our Stream Enrich component to read those raw events off Google Cloud PubSub, enrich them and publish them back to another PubSub topic.

 We have written dedicated guides to setting up those microservices in the following wiki articles: